 The legendary Coors Brewery in Golden can brew up to 22 million barrels and package up to 16 million barrels annually, making it the biggest single-site brewer in the world.
 Take a free 30-minute, self-paced tour of the brewhouse, malthouse and packaging complex to view firsthand how more than 100 work teams make some of the most popular beer in the world.

-Boulder - the Happiest (and Hoppiest!)
+Boulder — Happiest (and Hoppiest!)
 City in America

 In 2010, the Gallup-Healthways Well-Being Index named Boulder the No. 1 happiest city in America, based on residents' assessment of their jobs, finances, physical health and emotional state of mind.
 Good thing they didn't ask about beer.
-The sibling rivalry between Denver, Boulder and Fort Collins over who has the best beer can be intense, but Boulder is the perfect next stop in the Beer Triangle.
-Must see stops include:
+The sibling rivalry between Denver, Boulder and Fort Collins over who has the best beer can be intense, making Boulder the perfect next stop in the Beer Triangle.
+Must-see (and must-drink) stops include:

 Boulder Beer Company

-With groovy, tie-dye inspired labels and beers like Hazed & Infused American Pale Ale and Mojo IPA, Boulder Beer Co. was founded in 1979, making it Colorado's very first microbrewery.
+With groovy, tie-dye inspired labels and beers like Hazed Hoppy Session Ale and Mojo IPA, Boulder Beer Co. was founded in 1979, making it Colorado's very first microbrewery.

 TOUR INFO:Tours are given Monday through Friday at 2 p.m. and Saturdays at 2 p.m. and 4 p.m.
 The free tour lasts approximately one hour and includes some generous pours.

 Avery Brewing Co.

 One of Boulder's most popular brewers, Avery is rapidly making headway on the national beer scene thanks to its blending of Old World beer tradition and modern-day innovation.
 Push up to the bar at their new $27 million "dream brewery" in North Boulder and for an Out of Bounds Stout or a pint of Ellie's Brown Ale.

-The newest addition to Boulder's microbrew scene, Upslope taps into Colorado's active lifestyle by offering superior quality handcrafted ales in cans for the on-the-go beer enthusiast.
-The no-frills brewery has already won raves for its IPA and Brown Ale, but we also love their creative limited-release brews, like the Blood Orange Saison and the Thai Style White IPA.
+Upslope taps into Colorado's active lifestyle by offering superior-quality handcrafted ales in cans for the on-the-go beer enthusiast.
+The brewery has won raves for its IPA and Brown Ale, but we also love their creative limited-release brews, like the Blood Orange Saison and the Thai Style White IPA.

 Oskar Blues Brewery

-These brewers kicked off the canned craft beer revolution in 2002 with their Dale's Pale Ale.
+Oskar Blues kicked off the canned craft beer revolution in 2002 with their Dale's Pale Ale.
 Why cans instead of bottles?
 For one thing, cans keep beer fresh by protecting it from light and oxygen.
-Drop into either the brewery's Homemade Liquids & Solids (1555 S. Hover St.) restaurant/brewery/music venue (home of the aforementioned oversized beer can) or the nearby Tasty Weasel (1800 Pike Rd.) brewing facility for a Dale's or a Gub'na Imperial IPA.
+Drop into either the brewery's Homemade Liquids and olids restaurant/brewery/music venue (home of the aforementioned oversized beer can) or the nearby Tasty Weasel brewing facility for a Dale's or an Old Chub Scotch Ale.

 Left Hand Brewing Co.

-Located on the banks of Longmont's St. Vrain River, the patio here is perfect for relaxation and beer appreciation.
-Since its founding in 1993, Left Hand's Milk Stout and Sawtooth Ale have wowed beer connoisseurs, racking up 15 medals and one honorable mention at the Great American Beer Festival, the United States Beer Tasting Championships, the Brussels Beer Challenge, the World Beer Cup and a Gold Medal at the International Stockholm Beer & Whiskey Festival.
+Located on the banks of Longmont's St. Vrain River, the patio is perfect for relaxation and beer appreciation.
+Since its founding in 1993, Left Hand's brews, including its iconic Milk Stout and Sawtooth Ale, have wowed beer connoisseurs, racking up dozens of medals at events like the Great American Beer Festival, the United States Beer Tasting Championships, the Brussels Beer Challenge, the World Beer Cup, the International Stockholm Beer & Whiskey Festival and more.

 Fort Collins — Best Place to Live

-They may be happier in Boulder, but Forbes, Money and CNN consistently pick Fort Collins as one of the Top 10 places to live.
+They may be happier in Boulder, but Forbes, Money and CNN consistently pick Fort Collins as one of the top 10 places to live.
 Home to Colorado State University (the arch rival of Boulder's University of Colorado), Fort Collins is a laid-back college community with great bike paths, bookstores — and beer.
-New Belgium, the most successful of Colorado craft brewers and the fourth-largest craft brewer in the country, is located here and their flagship beer, Fat Tire, is now available in 28 states.
+New Belgium, the most successful of Colorado craft brewers and the fourth-largest craft brewer in the country, is located here, and their flagship beer, Fat Tire, is now available in 38 states.

-Founded by homebrewers Jeff Lebesch and Kim Jordan in 1991, this Fort Collins institution is now a microbrew behemoth, brewing up to 150,000 barrels a year.
+Founded by homebrewers Jeff Lebesch and Kim Jordan in 1991, this Fort Collins institution is now a microbrew behemoth, brewing more than 945,000 barrels a year.
 It takes a lot of energy to produce all that beer, but New Belgium hasn't forgotten about eco-friendliness during its rise to the top — the brewery is 100 percent wind powered.
-Fat Tire is the flagship beer, but don't miss the new Ranger IPA or the Abbey Belgian-Style Ale.
+Fat Tire is the flagship beer, but don't miss the Ranger IPA or the always-changing Lips of Faith series.

-TOUR INFO: Register at www.newbelgium.com for a free tour of the "Liquid Center," a 90-minute stroll around the brewery.
+TOUR INFO: Register at newbelgium.com for a free tour of the "Liquid Center," a 90-minute stroll around the brewery.

 Odell Brewing Co.

-With more than 20 years of brewing experience under its belt, Odell brews everything from handcrafted classics to small batch beers that please even the hardiest of beer snobs.
-While here be sure to try Odell's 90 Shilling Ale or the Cutthroat Porter - or a rotating line of experimental brews in their Pilot System, available exclusively in the tap room.
+With more than 25 years of brewing experience under its belt, Odell brews everything from handcrafted classics to small-batch beers that please even the snootiest of beer snobs.
+Be sure to try Odell's 90 Shilling Ale and the Cutthroat Porter, then sample from a rotating line of experimental brews, many of which are available exclusively in the Tap Room.

 Fort Collins Brewery

 Just steps from the Cache Le Poudre River, Fort Collins Brewery turns out favorites like Far Away IPA, Major Tom's Pomegranate Wheat and Shot Down Chocolate Stout.
 This local gem isn't quite as big as Odell and New Belgium — not yet anyway!

-Head north on I-25 about five miles and take a complimentary tour at the Anheuser Busch Brewery, during which guests discover how the "king of beers" crafts its world famous brews.
-A visit to the Clydesdale Hamlet, where more than a dozen of these majestic horses reside, completes the experience
+Head north on I-25 about five miles and take a complimentary tour at the Budweiser Brewery to discover how the "king of beers" crafts its world famous brews.
+A visit to the Clydesdale Hamlet, where more than a dozen of these world-famous horses reside, completes the experience